-Dolmens of Antequera - Dolmens Menga, Viera and Romeral and Peña de los Enamorados were inscribed on the UNESCO World Heritage list
+The dolmens of Antequera, Menga, Viera and Romeral, and the anthropomorphic rock formation Peña de los Enamorados, were inscribed on the UNESCO World Heritage list

 The emblematic entrance to Menga